Myasthenia gravis results from malfunction of the immune system.

 Myasthenia gravis usually develops in women between the ages of 20 and 40 and in men between the ages of 50 and 80.
 However, the disorder may affect men or women at any age.
 Rarely, it begins during childhood.

 Nerves Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction Overview of Neuromuscular Junction Disorders Nerves connect with muscles at the neuromuscular junction.
 There, the ends of nerve fibers connect to special sites on the muscle’s membrane called motor end plates.
 These plates contain receptors... read more ) and stimulates muscles to contract.
-In myasthenia gravis, the immune system produces antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more that attack one type of receptor on the muscle side of the neuromuscular junction—the receptors that respond to the neurotransmitter acetylcholine.
-As a result, communication between the nerve cell and the muscle is disrupted.
+In most people with myasthenia gravis, the immune system produces antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more that attack one type of receptor on the muscle side of the neuromuscular junction—the receptors that respond to the neurotransmitter acetylcholine.
+As a result, communication between nerve cells and muscles is disrupted.

 Myasthenia gravis also often occurs in people with other autoimmune disorders, such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
-Problems in the... read more , and disorders that cause the thyroid gland to become overactive (autoimmune hyperthyroidism), as occurs in Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid.
-Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
-At first... read more .
+Problems in the... read more , and disorders that cause the thyroid gland to become overactive (autoimmune hyperthyroidism), as occurs in Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
+Hashimoto thyroiditis results when antibodies in the body attacks the cells of the thyroid gland—an autoimmune... read more .

 Some people with myasthenia gravis do not have antibodies to acetylcholine receptors but have antibodies to an enzyme involved in the formation of the neuromuscular junction instead.
 These people may require different treatment.